Landlord GuideMEES 2030 planningLast reviewed 18 June 2026

 ⭐⭐⭐⭐

 Programmer, room thermostat and thermostatic radiator valves.
-Quick-win addition after boiler upgrade.
-Reduces tenant bills and EPC score.
+Often a quick-win addition after boiler upgrades; bill and EPC impact varies by use.

 Cost: £200–£600